 Soft-Core Colored Pencils

 For those who love using colored pencils, then soft cores are the best.
-They are soft which makes them great for blending and for getting vibrant and smooth colors.
-Another good point about them is that they won't fade or discolor when you expose them to light which makes them great for showcasing the completed pages.
+They are soft, which makes them great for blending and for getting vibrant and smooth colors.
+Another good point about them is that they won't fade or discolor when you expose them to light, which makes them great for showcasing the completed pages.
 Since the cores don't easily break, you won't worry as much if you happen to drop one.

 If you've ever wanted to blend two gel pens, then you'll want to get a gel pen set as your solution.
 You'll find there are sets of 120 that have uniquely colored gel pens that include metallic, neon, pastels, and glitter pens among others.
 You'll also love the fact that they're very affordable.

 For those who have arthritis, carpal tunnel, or other problems with their hands, then markers are the best choice because they don't require using as much pressure on a page to fill in the area.
 Being able to get rich pigments without applying pressure also makes the use of markers faster than using gel pens or colored pencils.
-One of their drawbacks, however, is the fact that they will commonly bleed through the paper which means they're difficult to use with single-sided coloring books, and you’ll either only be able to use half the book or will have to copy the back side before using the markers.
+One of their drawbacks, however, is the fact that they will commonly bleed through the paper, which means that they're difficult to use with single-sided coloring books, and you’ll either only be able to use half the book or will have to copy the back side before using the markers.
 In the case of a double-sided book, you can remove a page or insert a cardboard sheet behind it to prevent damaging the next page.

 Stumps And Tortillons

 Now, you know about these great tools.
 It was probably surprising to find that it was not just about crayons and colored pencils.
 Of course, you do have many options when it comes to your coloring experience.
-You'll discover you're capable of more than you thought when you try some or all of these.
+You'll discover that you're capable of more than you thought when you try some or all of these.